vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 WantedBy=multi-user.target
 ```

 ### 16. Install/Upgrade PostgreSQL for data node
 If you are running a data node, you will need to install or upgrade PostgreSQL.
-The PostgreSQL instance must be on the same server as the data node, as the PostgreSQL does data-snapshot in the data node location file space.
+The PostgreSQL instance must be on the same server as the data node, as the PostgreSQL does the data snapshot in the data node location filespace.
 The data node uses PostgreSQL snapshots for the network history feature.

 Install the following versions of the software:
 - PostgreSQL 14